couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

  1. Perform a rebalance operation, see [Starting a Rebalance](couchbase-manual-ready.html#couchbase-admin-tasks-addremove-rebalance-rebalancing).

- 1. Configure the new disk path, either by using the REST API (see [Configuring Disk and Index Path for a Node](couchbase-manual-ready.html#couchbase-admin-restapi-provisioning-diskpath) ), using the command-line (seecluster initializationfor more information).
+ 1. Configure the new disk path, either by using the REST API (see [Configuring Index Path for a Node](couchbase-manual-ready.html#couchbase-admin-restapi-provisioning-diskpath) ), using the command-line (seecluster initializationfor more information).